- How You Can Develop a Business Strategy That Integrates Innovation Into Your Workplace Culture

 Both are entrepreneurs feeling the business impacts of COVID-19.

-- Robert the restaurateur feels the social separation measures which keep customers away from his restaurant.
+- Robert the restaurateur feels the social separation measures that keep customers away from his restaurant.

 - Aamirah the financial advisor finds it hard to come by new wealth management clients amidst crashing global markets and business slowdowns.